rskwan/rskwan.github.io/index.md

 ## Highlights

-* You can find links to some of the projects I've worked on on the
+* Aside from classwork, internships, and research, I've worked on and off on a variety of web development projects (mostly written in Python and JavaScript), most of which are described on my
 <a href="{{ "/projects" | prepend:site.baseurl }}">projects page</a>.

 * I've done some data analysis on my blog, on subjects including